sahilrajput03/sahilrajput03/learn-git.md

 For older notes: [https://sahilrajput03.github.io/Git_and_GitHub.html](https://sahilrajput03.github.io/Git_and_GitHub.html)

-## Make folder own (sometimes git show weird error because the ownder of git directory is root)
+## Make current user as owner of a git repository (sometimes git show weird error because the ownder of git directory is root)

 This error generally happens when we copy git repositories from a portable hard disk.